 Spot uses a lot of intelligence to navigate the world.
 We call this “athletic intelligence”’ as the robot walks, climbs stairs, avoids obstacles, traverses difficult terrain and autonomously follows preset routes without constant input from users.
 Out-of-the-box, Spot has a very simple understanding of the world to enable it to walk more steadily - i.e. it can identify stairs, body obstacles, edges that might cause it to trip.
 Applications such as stopping an autonomous mission when a person is nearby or responding to voice commands can be added to the robot using our developer tools and payload ports.

-Spot is available for commercial purchase via our shop page.
-You can contact our sales team about our Pick solution for box detection in warehouses.
-Handle, which is Boston Dynamics’ mobile robot for moving boxes in the warehouse, is scheduled to be available for commercial purchase in 2022.
-We currently do not have plans to commercialize Atlas, which is currently a research platform for us to explore some of the most difficult challenges in robotics design and control.
+Spot is available for commercial purchase by contacting our sales team.
+You can also contact our sales team about our Pick solution for automatic depalletization in warehouses.
+Stretch, which is Boston Dynamics’ mobile robot for moving boxes in the warehouse, is scheduled to be available for commercial purchase in 2022.

 Spot is a powerful, 65 lb. industrial robot.
 It is intended for industrial and commercial use, by individuals with proper training who operate it in accordance with its user guide.
 This version is not intended for use in the home, or by children or others who cannot operate it responsibly.
-However, we may explore consumer-facing applications of a future variant of this robot as early as 2022.
+However, we may explore consumer-facing applications of a future variant of this robot or others.